dolphin-emu/dolphin/Readme.md

 (NSIS) to be installed.
 Creating an installer is not necessary to run Dolphin since the Binary directory contains a working Dolphin distribution.

-To ease contributing code to Dolphin which has been modified in Visual Studio, install clang-format-7 by installing a 7.x version of the LLVM tools from http://releases.llvm.org.
-In Visual Studio, under Options > Text Editor > C/C++ > Formatting > General,
-enable "Use custom clang-format.exe file" and point it to the just-installed clang-format.exe

 ## Building for Linux and macOS

 Dolphin requires [CMake](https://cmake.org/) for systems other than Windows.
 Many libraries are